d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

-# &eta;-conversion in Swift 3+
+# &eta;-conversion in Swift v3+

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)

-&lambda;-calculus is a formal system expression computation based on application and abstraction.
+The &lambda;-calculus is a formal system on application and abstraction expressions.
 In addition a set of transformation rules define a equational theory dedicated to the expression manipulation.
 This set contains in particular transformation rules dedicated to the reduction process based on &alpha;-conversion, &beta;-reduction and &eta;-conversion.